 Allen Sports Deluxe is a go-to choice for parents who want a straightforward and easy to use bike trailer for their everyday trips.

-One of the highlights on the Allen Sports Deluxe bike trailer is its large side and front windows.
-They line almost the entire length of the trailer, making the space inside feel bright and airy.
+One of the highlights on the Allen Sports Deluxe pull-behind trailer is its large side and front windows.
+They line almost the entire length of the trailer, making space inside feel bright and airy.

 Even though this is an entry-level trailer, it has some great safety features.
+That’s why it is one of the best bicycle trailers you can get.
 The cabin comes with a foot guard that protects passengers’ feet, and there’s also a five-point padded harness that will hold your children in place.
 You will easily be seen on the road thanks to a bright orange flag.

 Thule Cadence 2